huggingface/blog/langchain.md

 ### HuggingFacePipeline

 Being in `transformers` the [Pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines), is most versatile tool in the Hugging Face toolbox.
-Langchain being designed primarly to adress RAG and Agents use-cases, the scope of the pipeline here is reduced to the following text centric tasks `“text-generation"` , `"text2text-generation"`, `"summarization"`, `"translation”`.
+LangChain being designed primarly to adress RAG and Agents use-cases, the scope of the pipeline here is reduced to the following text centric tasks `“text-generation"` , `"text2text-generation"`, `"summarization"`, `"translation”`.

 Models can be loaded directly with the `from_model_id` method: